Why am I hearing so much about “SLATs”?

 If both spouses wish to create SLATs, either the terms of each trust need to be substantially different or significant time should separate the creation of each trust to avoid the “reciprocal trust doctrine”, which, if applicable, would entirely nullify the transfer tax planning objective of SLATs.
 There is no safe harbor to rely upon, so the creation of dual SLATs – while not uncommon – necessarily involves some risk.

 Last, but not least, it is important to remember that assets contributed to a SLAT will not receive a step-up in cost basis for capital gains tax purposes at the time of the gift or upon the death of the gifting spouse or beneficiary spouse.
 If appreciated assets are contributed to the SLAT or if the SLAT’s assets grow significantly over time, capital gains tax will eventually need to be paid when the appreciated assets are sold and will partially offset the transfer tax benefits of the SLAT.
-In contrast, if the couple were to retain those assets until their deaths, the assets would be subject to estate tax, offset by the then-effective federal estate tax exemption, but would, under current law, receive a full step-up in basis.
+In contrast, under current law, if the gifting spouse were to retain those assets until death, the assets would be subject to estate tax (offset by the decedent’s remaining federal estate tax exemption), but would be entitled to a full step-up in basis.

 Takeaway

-Estate and financial planners are already bracing for a year-end scramble in 2025 as clients will inevitably race to preserve their gift and estate tax exemptions before they sunset.
-If the advantages conferred by SLATs would make sense for you and your family, we at Fiduciary Trust can work with your estate planning attorney and other tax advisors to establish and fund a SLAT during this window of opportunity.
+Even in a high-exemption landscape, there are many opportunities for long-term estate planning, and a multitude of tax and non-tax-related benefits for doing so.
+If the advantages conferred by SLATs would make sense for you and your family, we at Fiduciary Trust can work with your estate planning attorney and other tax advisors to establish and fund a SLAT during this unique window of opportunity for transferring wealth to future generations.